Molokai with Kids: Hawaii's Untouched Family Adventure

 Where to Stay on Molokai

 This is the conversation that scares people off.
 There are no big resorts.
 The Hotel Molokai in Kaunakakai is a low-key oceanfront hotel with a beloved restaurant and modest rooms.
 There are also vacation rentals along the West End (Kaluakoi area, near Papohaku Beach) and in Kaunakakai town.
 Houses are simple, locally owned, and book up fast.
-Most condos at the old Kaluakoi resort are now vacation rentals on AirBNB and VRBO.
+Most condos at the old Kaluakoi resort are vacation rentals on AirBNB and VRBO now.
 Set expectations for the kids: this is not a kids' club kind of trip.
-The pool may be the ocean.
+The pool is the ocean.

 The West End: Papohaku Beach

 Papohaku is one of Hawaii's largest white-sand beaches at three miles long, and on most weekdays you may genuinely have it to yourself.
 The water can be rough, especially in winter, and there are no lifeguards.
-With kids, walk the beach, pile up sand castles, hunt for shells.
+With kids, walk the beach, build sand castles, hunt for shells.
 Save swimming for calmer days.
 Papohaku has restrooms, picnic tables, and a small county campground if you are the kind of family that camps.
-We were not, but the families I have met who do say it is the best stargazing of their lives.
+We aren't, but the families I know who do say it is the best stargazing of their lives.

 Halawa Valley with Kids

-Everyone needs closed-toe water shoes or grippy sandals (this is not a flip-flop hike), good bug spray (Halawa has mosquitoes), and a dry bag for the swim portion.
+Everyone needs closed-toe water shoes or grippy sandals (this is not a slipper hike), good bug spray (Halawa mosquitoes are real), and a dry bag for the swim.

 Kalaupapa Lookout

 The Kalaupapa peninsula is one of the most stunning and emotionally heavy places in Hawaii.
-From 1866 to 1969, people with leprosy were exiled here, and the village still stands as a National Historical Park.
+From 1866 to 1969, people with leprosy (Hansen's disease) were exiled here, and the village still stands as a National Historical Park.
 The trail down the world's tallest sea cliffs is currently closed to hikers, but you can drive to the Kalaupapa Lookout in Palaau State Park and take in the view.
-With kids, this is also the time to talk about Father Damien and Mother Marianne and how this peninsula became a place of resilience instead of despair.
+With kids, this is also the time to talk about Saint Damien and Saint Marianne and how this peninsula became a place of resilience instead of despair.
 Bring a jacket.
 The lookout is breezy.

 Send a Coconut from the Post-a-Nut

-This sounds like a gimmick and somehow turns into the kid memory of the trip.
+Sounds like a gimmick.
+Turns into the kid memory of the trip.
 The Hoolehua Post Office offers a free service called Post-a-Nut: pick a dried coconut from a basket, decorate it with permanent markers, address it, and pay postage (around $15 to $20 to the mainland).
-It will arrive at Grandma's house in two weeks looking exactly as silly as you would hope.
+It will arrive at Grandma's house in two weeks looking exactly as silly as you'd hope.

 Purdy's Macadamia Nut Farm

-One man, one orchard, one of the warmest hosts you will meet on any island.
-Tuddie Purdy walks visitors through his small, family-run macadamia farm, lets kids crack their own nuts with hammers on a stone, and explains the entire process from flower to roast.
+One man, one orchard, one of the warmest hosts you'll meet on any island.
+Tuddie Purdy walks visitors through his small, family-run mac nut farm, lets kids crack their own nuts with hammers on a stone, and explains the whole process from flower to roast.
 Free.
 Tips appreciated.
 Closed Sundays.

 Eating with Kids on Molokai

 Kanemitsu's Bakery in Kaunakakai is a Molokai institution.
-The bakery itself is famous for hot bread night (a back-alley window where you buy fresh sweet bread filled with butter and cream cheese, only available evenings, lines down the alley).
+The bakery itself is famous for hot bread night - a back-alley window where you buy fresh sweet bread filled with butter and cream cheese, only available evenings, lines down the alley.
 The diner side does excellent breakfast plates.
 Hiro's Ohana Grill at the Hotel Molokai is the sit-down dinner spot.
 Paddler's Restaurant and Bar in town does kid-friendly burgers and live music some nights.
-The Friendly Market is the main grocery store.
+Friendly Market is the main grocery store.
 Stock up.
 Restaurants close early.

 Kayaking and Snorkeling

 Molokai has the longest fringing reef in the United States, running 28 miles along the south shore.
-Visibility varies, currents can be strong, and there are no rental shacks the way there are on Maui.
-Molokai Outdoors and other small outfitters run guided kayak and snorkel trips that stay in calm protected waters and are great for kids over 7.
+Visibility varies, currents can be strong, and there are no rental shacks the way Maui has.
+Molokai Outdoors and a few other small outfitters run guided kayak and snorkel trips that stay in calm protected waters and are great for kids 7+.
 Bring your own kids' snorkel set and long-sleeve rash guards.

 Things to Know Before You Go